larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 16:01
 Humans can't do that unless of course they put on infrared goggles or something that would allow them to detect those heat emissions.
 16:08
-There are turtles and certain species of birds that migrate long distances that can detect magnetic fields Magnetic Sensing & Mating
+==There are turtles and certain species of birds that migrate long distances that can detect magnetic fields Magnetic Sensing & Mating
 16:15
 because they have neurons, again, it's the nervous system that allows them to do this.